About Device Managers and Chassis Managers

 MDev—Represents a device type (vendor, model, version).

-LDevVIP—Represents a cluster, a set of identically configured devices for high availability (HA).
+LDevVIP—Represents a cluster, a set of identically configured devices for Cold Standby.
 Contains

 CCredfor access to the device.